-The module was tested and found to be compliant with FIPS 140-2 requirements on the following operational environment:

-- McAfee Firewall Enterprise S7032 appliance with Intel Xeon processor - VMware ESXi v5.0 with McAfee's SecureOS v8.3 as the guest OS

-All cryptographic keys and CSPs are under the control of the guest operating system, which protects the CSPs against unauthorized disclosure, modification, and substitution.
+The module was tested and found to be compliant with FIPS 140-2 requirements on a McAfee Firewall Enterprise S7032 appliance with an Intel Xeon processor running VMware ESXi v5.0 with McAfee's SecureOS v8.3 as the guest operating system.
+All cryptographic keys and CSPs are under the control of the guest OS, which protects the CSPs against unauthorized disclosure, modification, and substitution.